Also known as: Cavalry Portfolio Services, Cavalry SPV

 Your next steps

-Cavalry SPV I LLC is a debt buyer based in Valhalla, New York, that purchases charged-off credit-card and other consumer debts from major banks.
+Cavalry SPV I LLC is a debt buyer based in Greenwich, Connecticut, that purchases charged-off credit-card and other consumer debts from major banks.
 Its affiliated servicer, Cavalry Portfolio Services LLC, manages collections and litigation.
 Cavalry is one of the more litigious debt buyers nationally.

 Why is Cavalry SPV I LLC suing me?